-To this end, we consider $\eta=1$ to investigate various FOT phases before exploring their second-order counterparts.
-The Zeeman field $g$ destroys the $\phi \rightarrow -\phi$ symmetry by shrinking or expanding different phases as compared to $g=0$ case where the eight-fold FOT phases can symmetrically appear under $\phi \rightarrow -\phi$ \cite{Saha21}.
-The size of QSHI (QAHI) phases increases (reduces) referring to fact that magnetic field stabilizes QSHI phases (see Fig.~\ref{fig:1} (a)).
-For IS case with $M=0$, QASHI and QAHI phases are completely \emph{suppressed} (see Fig.~\ref{fig:1} (b)).
-The red tick marks suggest that only QSHI allows the SOT to appear.
+To this end, we consider $\eta=1$ to investigate various FOTI phases before exploring their second-order counterparts.
+The FOTI phases for a TR symmetry broken system is characterized by spin-Chern number \cite{spin-chern2,Prodan_2010} which is numerically computed with Fukui method \cite{Saha21}.
+The Zeeman field $g$ destroys the $\phi \rightarrow -\phi$ symmetry by shrinking or expanding different phases as compared to $g=0$ case where the eight-fold FOTI phases can symmetrically appear under $\phi \rightarrow -\phi$ \cite{Saha21}.
+The size of QSHI (QAHI) phases increases (reduces) referring to the fact that magnetic field stabilizes QSHI phases (see Figs.~\ref{fig:1} (a), (b)).
+The SOC is also found to exhibit a similar tendency to suppress the QAHI phase when its strength increases.
+The spin-spectrum gap depicted by gray-shaded region, computed for $\eta=1$, follows the FOTI phase boundaries marked by blue lines.
+Interestingly, the spin-spectrum gap for $\eta=0.25$ demarcated by red lines is significantly different from its profile at $\eta=1$.
+The SOC strength has a severe impact on the spin-spectrum gap as it is always finite in Fig.~\ref{fig:1} (a) while it can be vanishingly small within a certain region in Fig.~\ref{fig:1} (b).
+The turquoise-colored region in Figs. ~\ref{fig:1} (c) and (d) shows when the mid-gap corner states appear.
+The spin-spectrum gap plays very crucial role as far as the emergence of SOTI phases is concerned.
+The SOTI phases can in principle be embedded in QAHI and QSHI (QSHI) for $V_{\rm SO}=0.5$ ($V_{\rm SO}=2.5$) as mentioned below while describing Figs.~\ref{fig:1} (c) and (d).